brakmic/HPX_Projects/README.md

 #### Configuration

-To make the configuration of Project-Options easier I extracted some `default` properties into a separate `prop` file.
+To make the configuration of Project-Options easier I've extracted some `default` properties into a separate `prop` file.

 <img src="http://fs5.directupload.net/images/160220/slueu7c6.png" />